coverclock/com-diag-hazer/README.md

 Hazer stack and the Yodel stack to process both NMEA and UBX messages interleaved in the same data stream.

+You will seem some references to Tumbleweed.
+Tumbleweed is a project to apply Hazer and Yodel to Differential GNSS (DGNSS) using the Ardusimple SimpleRTK2B.
+The SimpleRTK2B board incorporates the U-Blox UBX-ZED-F9P multi-band GNSS receiver.
+The U-Blox 9 supports sending and receiving RTCM messages between peer receivers containing Real-Time Kinematic (RTK) measurements.
+This can potentially yield very accurate position fixes, possibly down to the centimeter level.
+While the SimpleRTK2B is marketed primarily to the drone enthusiasts, I am mostly interested in it for purposes of surveying and agriculture.
+Tumbleweed doesn't merit its own repository, but having its own project name made keeping track of it easier.

 If you're wondering why I don't use the excellent open source GPS Daemon (gpsd) and its GPS Monitor (gpsmon), the answer is: I have, in many projects, typically in conjunction with the open source NTPsec Daemon (ntpd).
 Hazer was